-Fraunhofer Partners with Hebrew University, Georgia State University on Cybercrime Study
+Fraunhofer USA Partners with Hebrew University, Georgia State University on Cybercrime Study

 “Pocket Security” Research Examines Smartphone Users’ Habits and Risks of Data Theft

 College Park, MD, July 23, 2019: Smartphones enable us to access information anywhere – but should we?
 Most of the world’s Internet usage occurs on mobile devices, which offer access to e-mail, banking information, fitness and health data, personal contacts, and other sensitive information.
 Selling or ransoming sensitive information is a central driver in much of the world’s cybercrime.

 According to Dr. Adam Porter, Executive Director of the College Park-based Fraunhofer USA Center for Experimental Software Engineering (CESE), “Risks associated with smartphones extends beyond physical theft and virus, but live at the intersection of these two worlds.
 Curious eyes peer over shoulders to read what’s on the screen and our cars now access personal data to play music or issue navigation directions.
 Society does not yet understand the cybercriminal risk of using smartphones loaded with personal information during the course of daily activities.
 Understanding these risks is the first step to educating users and building risk mitigation into future systems.”